Student Budget – How to Set It Correctly?

 1. Keep track of your net income

-If you're a one-off worker and your salary is unstable, varying between months, weeks, and periods, try to calculate an average amount that you can generally count on each month.
+If you have irregular working time and your salary is unstable, varying between months, weeks, and periods, try to calculate an average amount that you can generally count on each month.
 It's better to choose a smaller number to avoid the risk of overspending.

 2. List your monthly expenses

 Make a list of your monthly expenses.
 You don't have to hunt in your memory, trying to remember each item you bought this month.
 Most students routinely pay by a card or mobile phone.
 Few of us carry cash these days.

 Most banks offer an in-app spending summary.
 If you can’t find it there, or you use multiple banks, try our Finbot app.
 Link it to your bank account and Finbot will categorize your spending.
 This way, you’ll obtain a comparison of how much you spend each month on food, transport, groceries, etc.